Lil Pump 2

 Lil Pump 2 is the third studio album by American rapper Lil Pump.
-It was released independently on March 17, 2023, and the sequel to his self-titled debut album that was released in 2017 to favourable reviews.
-Work on the album commended in mid 2019 and concluded in 2023.
-The album consists of 16 tracks and features guest appearances from Smokepurpp, YoungBoy Never Broke Again, Ty Dolla Sign, among others.
+It was released through Repost Network on March 17, 2023, serves as the sequel to his self-titled debut studio album (2017).
+Work on the album commenced in mid-2019 and concluded in 2023.
+The album consists of 16 tracks and features guest appearances from Smokepurpp, YoungBoy Never Broke Again, Ty Dolla Sign, Rio Da Yung Og and G4 Boyz.
 The album was executive produced by CBMix.
 Production was also handled by Bighead, Carnage, Ronny J, among others.
+The album serves as the follow-up to Pump's second studio album, Harverd Dropout (2019), as well as No Name (2021), his mixtape with Ronny J.

 It was supported by five singles – "All the Sudden", "Splurgin", "Mosh Pit", "She Know", and "Tesla".
-It follows his sophomore studio album Harverd Dropout (2019).

-Lil Pump 2 received mostly positive reviews from music critics.
+The deluxe version of the album was released on September 15, 2023.
+Lil Pump 2 received mixed reviews and failed to land on any chart and was projected to earn significantly less album-equivalent units in its first week than his previous album, Harverd Dropout.

-Background
+Background and release

-Lil Pump released his eponymous studio album in October 2017, which marked his official transition from being a SoundCloud rapper to being in the mainstream eye.
-Its sequel was announced in 2019 but was delayed in favor of a collaborative album with Ronny J titled No Name, which was silently released on December 10, 2021.
+Lil Pump released his eponymous debut album in October 2017, which marked his official transition from being a SoundCloud rapper to being in the mainstream eye.
+Its sequel was announced in 2019 but was delayed in favor of a collaborative album with Ronny J titled No Name, which was quietly released on December 10, 2021, to no fanfare.
 It was later announced that the project was slated for release in August 2022, but was delayed because Garcia claimed to have lost the hard drive containing the album in a lake.

-Pump first announced the album on May 27, 2019.
-Since announcing Lil Pump 2 in 2019, Lil Pump often teased new projects that have since been scrapped such as Pump Rock and Red Ain't Dead, but in 2022, he confirmed that Lil Pump 2 was his next project.
-A slew of singles were released during the span of 2020 and 2022 to help tease the album, but none of the singles ended up making it on the album.

-After keeping quiet about the album's existence, in June 2022, Lil Pump took to a now-deleted Instagram post in which he called the album a masterpiece:Lil Pump 2 is a masterpiece I can't wait for you guys to hear it.In August 2022, during an interview with Inked Magazine, Lil Pump originally confirmed that it would be dropping that same month, however, that ended up not being the case:Yessirski!
-It's dropping in August around my birthday.
-It's about to be crazy.
-This is gonna be a masterpiece.That same month, an early tracklist surfaced online, consisting of twenty-two tracks, with a wide variety of features in which the majority but a few features and songs teased were cut from the final tracklist.
-On March 10, 2023, Lil Pump took to Instagram to reveal the album's cover art and tracklist, with features ranging from YoungBoy Never Broke Again, Rio Da Yung OG, the previously mentioned Smokepurpp, Ty Dolla Sign, and G4 Boyz.
+In August 2022, during an interview with Inked Magazine, Lil Pump originally confirmed that it would be dropping that same month, however, that ended up not being the case.

+On March 10, 2023, Lil Pump took to Instagram to reveal the album's cover art and tracklist, with features ranging from YoungBoy Never Broke Again, Rio Da Yung Og, the previously mentioned Smokepurpp, Ty Dolla Sign, and G4 Boyz.